Hotels near Mexico Optimist Fields

 Hilton Garden Inn Columbia

-- Arrive refreshed with complimentary airport shuttle service at select locations
+- Arrive on time with complimentary airport shuttle service available

 Residence Inn by Marriott Columbia